Gerald Everett Player Prop Bets for NFL Week 17 | Seattle vs. Detroit 1/2/2022

 - Everett (seven red zone targets) has been the recipient of 15.9% of his team's 44 red zone pass attempts.

-- The Seahawks have thrown the ball in 56.3% of their plays from scrimmage this year while running the ball 43.7% of the time.
+- The Seahawks have thrown the ball in 56.3% of their plays from scrimmage this year while staying on the ground 43.7% of the time.
 This offensive attack ranks 20th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Everett's matchup with the Lions.